SelfMagician/Magic/index.md

 Controller is Self.

-Forever and Ever Magic, in 3 modes [Once, Switch{On/Off}, Forever On]
+Forever and Ever Magic, in 3 modes [Once, Switch{On/Off}, Forever On]:

 -   Visual View.
 [Forever On]
 -   Hologram.
 [Forever On]
 -   Magic.
 [Once, Switch{On/Off}, Forever On]
+-   Avatar.
+[Once, Switch{On/Off}, Forever On]
 -   Self Magic overrides any magic.
 [Forever On]
 -   Looking and touching Wife, Girlfriend, Darling, My Little Bitch gives Self and overrides Non-Self.
 [Forever On]
 -   Com.
 [Switch{On/Off}]
 -   Soul Com.
 [Switch{On/Off}]
--   Original name.
+-   Original Name.
 [Forever On]
--   Original personal identity with white color.
+-   Original Personal Identity with white color.
 [Forever On]
--   Avatar name.
+-   Avatar Name.
 [Forever On]
 -   Avatar is Electric shield.
 [Forever On]
--   Avatar switching by Self.
+-   Avatar modification by Self.
 [Forever On]
--   Language book.
+-   Language books.
 [Forever On]
--   Translation book.
+-   Translation books.
 [Forever On]
 -   Rainbow shield.
 [Switch{On/Off}]
 -   Mirror shield.
 [Switch{On/Off}]
 -   Electric shield.
 [Switch{On/Off}]